-[Employer name] makes [all/the majority] of its employer superannuation AASB 119 148(d)(i) contributions in respect of its employees to the Local Authorities Superannuation Fund (the Fund).
+[Employer name] makes [all/the majority] of its employer superannuation contributions in respect of its employees to the Local Authorities Superannuation Fund (the Fund).
 This Fund has two categories of membership, accumulation and defined benefit, each of which is funded differently.
-The defined benefit section provides lump sum benefits based on years of service and final average salary.
-The defined contribution section receives fixed contributions from [Employer name] and the [Employer name]'s legal or constructive obligation is limited to these contributions.
+The Defined Benefit category provides lump sum benefits based on years of service and final average salary.
+In certain circumstances a defined benefit member may be eligible to purchase a lifetime pension with up to 50% of their lump sum benefit.
+The accumulation category receives fixed contributions from [Employer name] and the [Employer name]'s legal or constructive obligation is limited to these contributions.